Ptosis (TOE-sis), also known as droopy eyelid or blepharoptosis, is the abnormally low position of your upper eyelid.

 Are There Complications of Ptosis?

 If a child’s droopy eyelid is left untreated and is severe enough, he or she may develop amblyopia, or lazy eye.
-If the condition is not corrected, there may be a decrease in the child’s visual development, and he or she may suffer from poor vision and possibly headaches.
-Complications may occur after blepharoplasty, such as excessive bleeding, blood clots, infection at the surgical site, scarring, asymmetrical facial muscles, and facial nerve damage.
-Occasionally, ptosis recurs after surgery due to errors such as an overtightened or undertightened muscle.
+Complications that may occur after eyelid surgery include excessive bleeding, infection at the surgical site, scarring, asymmetrical facial appearance, and facial nerve damage.

 Talking to Your Eye Doctor